labring/laf/README_en.md

 ## 👨‍💻 Who is `laf` for?

 1. **Front-end Developer** + `laf` = Full Stack Developer
-   - `laf` privided [laf-client-sdk](https://github.com/labring/laf/tree/main/packages/client-sdk) for front-end which can be used in any JS runtime.
+   - `laf` provided [laf-client-sdk](https://github.com/labring/laf/tree/main/packages/client-sdk) for front-end which can be used in any JS runtime.
    - `laf` cloud function are developed using JS/TS, no need to learn any other languages.
    - `laf` provides static site hosting in one click, no more worries about server config, nginx, domain name, etc.
    - `laf` will provides more SDK in the future (Flutter/Android/iOS) to give you a unified experience on any platforms.